MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy.md

 >[!NOTE]
 >When the client downloads the policy, be prepared to wait a few minutes before it's fully operational.
 The actual time varies, according to factors such as the size and complexity of the policy configuration, and the network connectivity.
 If the resulting action of your labels does not match your latest changes, allow up to 15 minutes and then try again.

-### Configuring your organization's policy
+### Configuring your organization's Azure Information Protection policy

-Use the following information to help you configure your Azure Information Protection policy:
+Use the following information to help you configure the Azure Information Protection policy:

 - [The default Information Protection policy](configure-policy-default.md)